TaiziOzAvichay/Banker/README.md

 @PostMapping("/bid/{id}/{status}")

-post request get id bit and status (WIN,LOSE)
+post request get  bit id and status (WIN,LOSE) and update accordingly the server budget and bid status in redis